python/cpython/Doc/extending/newtypes.rst

 Adding data and methods to the Basic example
 --------------------------------------------

-Let's expend the basic example to add some data and methods.
+Let's extend the basic example to add some data and methods.
 Let's also make the type usable as a base class.
 We'll create a new module, :mod:`noddy2` that adds these capabilities: